cloudify-cosmo/getcloudify.org/guide/3.0/reference-glossary.md

 They may be located on either the application VM, on the manager, or elsewhere - depending on the tools and API’s they need to interface with (see [Plugins](#plugin)).

-The Agents read tasks from a tasks broker and delegate them to a worker subprocess (a Plugin based Python process).
+Agents read tasks from a tasks broker and delegate them to a worker subprocess (a Plugin based Python process).

 ### **Application**
 An Application in Cloudify means a software based business service with all of its IT components at the infrastructure, middleware and business logic levels.

 ### **Blueprint**
-The blueprint is the orchestration plan of an [Application](#application).
+A Blueprint is an orchestration plan of an [Application](#application).

 Cloudify blueprints are inspired by the [OASIS TOSCA]({{page.tosca_link}}) evolving standard.
 Essentially it is a YAML file that describes the following:

 * Application topology as components and their relationships / dependencies.
 * Implementation of each lifecycle event of each component (the YAML holds a mapping to plugins that implement the events).